twosigma/satellite/satellite-master/README.md

 whitelist.
 Default is /etc/mesos/whitelist.

 Update riemann-tcp-server-options to the server's name or IP. localhost is the default setting but that will not allow other servers to connect to the leader via Riemann.

+Satellite-master accepts any number of config files, specified as command line parameters.
+Settings from the config files will be combined into a single runtime configuration, which is logged when Satellite starts up.
+If more than one config file contains a value for the same config parameter, the value in rightmost file (by position in command line invocation) wins.

+Config files may be in either .clj or JSON format.
+See the examples in config/.

 ## Running